RA-L Information for Authors

 Authors will receive a second and final decision within 5 months from initial submissions.
 Final decisions are only of two types, Accept for Publication or Reject.

 If the final decision is Accept for Publication, authors are required to submit the camera-ready version of their paper within two weeks.
 This final version must also be acommpanied by an Author Response and Diff File as described above.
 The Editor verifies that the final version of an Accepted paper satisfies all conditions indicated in the Acceptance letter.
 The Editor can withhold publication until all required changes are satisfactorily made.
 In addition, the Editorial Assistant will check that the paper formatting is correct.
 Formatting revisions must be made immediately and also accompanied by a very brief Author Response and Diff File explaining only how the formatting was corrected.
-In case a published version of the paper is not achieved by authors within 180 days from submission, which is the time limit for publication of Letters, the paper could be rejected and not published.

 Upon receipt of the final version of the paper from the authors, and provided that all formatting and style requirements are met, the camera-ready PDF file will appear as a Rapid Posting preprint on Xplore.
 Rapid Posting preprints are citable papers and have a DOI.